Hi, I'm Jordan!

 • At Groq, I helped build a prototype compiler that converts computational graphs into instructions for the company's ASIC.

-Before I started at UWaterloo, I spent several summers as a biochemistry student researcher in the Kay lab at the University of Toronto, studying the ClpP protease.
+Before my undergrad, I spent several summers as a biochemistry student researcher in the Kay lab at the University of Toronto, studying the ClpP protease.

 You can email me at: (my first name)(my last name)@gmail.com